YOUR COMPANY IS LOOKING FOR CANADIAN RECEIVABLES FINANCING!

 WHEN DO COMPANIES NEED FACTORING

-Factoring clients are best suited to these financial solutions when their business grows and traditional capital is unavailable.
 In fact, while traditional financial institutions are focused on credit limits, annual reviews, etc., factoring company solutions via your company's balance sheet is very flexible, and limits can very easily be raised on funding your company's receivables if your sales are growing for products & services your company sells.
-It's all about the ability to access cash immediately.

-HOW DOES FACTORING WORK?
+HOW DOES ACCOUNTS RECEIVABLE FINANCING WORK?

 After your firm has invoiced your client, you provide a copy of that invoice to the receivable finance firm you are utilizing.